Students like Ryan to get government fee discount

 Help others be their best

 Studying counselling at Avondale will give you or someone you know the skills to help others.
 Our class are safe and supportive.
-With a limited number of Commonwealth-supported places in 2023 and 2024, you’ll get support of a different kind even before your first class.REQUEST CALL BACK
+With a limited number of Commonwealth-supported places in 2023 and 2024, you’ll get support of a different kind even before your first class.BOOK CALL BACK